crowdata/crowdata/docs/source/index.rst

 Similar projects
 ================

-Crowdata was inspired in the project from `ProPublica <http://www.propublica.org>`_ called `Free the Files <https://projects.propublica.org/free-the-files/>`_.
+Crowdata was inspired in the project from ‘ProPublica <http://www.propublica.org>’_ called ‘Free the Files <https://projects.propublica.org/free-the-files/>’_ and The Guardian MP´s Expenses and Sarah Palin´s Emails.
+ It was born from a need that La Nacion had to transform scanned image PDFs into a comprehensible and structured dataset, and also to ask for community's help to catalog those spendings that call their attention.

 Here some of the projects that do the same for some specific cases.

 * `Free the Files <http://www.propublica.org/series/free-the-files>`_
 * `Yanukovych Leaks <http://www.yanukovychleaks.org/detail/23570/>`_